netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Terminology {#terms}

+This document draws on the terminology of SCION {{SCION-CP}},
+{{SCION-DP}}.
+For ease of reference, we have included some definitions here, but refer the reader to the references above for complete specifications of the relevant terminiology:

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
 For example, the network of an Internet service provider or organization can constitute an AS.